austins/DiscordTranslationBot/README.md

 # Discord Translation Bot

-A Discord bot that allows translations of messages in a Discord server (guild) using country flags, powered by .NET and [Discord.Net](https://github.com/discord-net/Discord.Net).
+A Discord bot that allows translations of messages in a Discord server (guild) using country flags and `/translate` command, powered by .NET and [Discord.Net](https://github.com/discord-net/Discord.Net).

 It supports the following translation providers, all of which are disabled by default, that run in the following order: